 Below are answers to common questions that arise for parents in such times.

 Who makes the decision?
-The superintendent holds the power to cancel or alter schedules for DeKalb County schools.
-According to the district’s website, he consults with an emergency weather team and is in contact overnight with such agencies as the National Weather Service, the DeKalb County Police Department, DeKalb County Emergency Management and the Georgia State Patrol.
+Superintendent Steve Green holds the power to cancel or alter schedules for DeKalb County schools.
+District officials say he consults with an emergency weather team that includes members of his cabinet, and is in contact overnight with such agencies as the National Weather Service, the DeKalb County Police Department, DeKalb County Emergency Management and the Georgia State Patrol.

 When is the decision made?
 The superintendent decides before 5 a.m.